 Even if the Focusrite only has a lite version of a DAW program available, it still wins the software battle.
 This is because they have included a massive bundle of VSTs and samples to you for such a low price.

 Windows and Mac are both used by music producers.
-Thus, it is important to find out if the audio interface you are looking to buy is compatible with your PC or laptop.
+Thus, it is important to determine if the audio interface you want to buy is compatible with your PC or laptop.

 PreSonus is compatible with macOS 10.11 or higher and Windows 7, 8, or 10.
 Focusrite is compatible with macOS 10.10 or higher and Windows 7, 8.1, and 10.
 Because Focusrite supports one earlier version of Mac, it takes the win for Mac compatibility.

 Both products are similar when it comes to the ins and outs, but there is one difference.
 The PreSonus has 2 combo input jacks for your mic and instruments, 1 headphone output jack, and an in/out for MIDI.

 Due to the fact that PreSonus has MIDI compatibility and Focusrite does not, this is an area where PreSonus pulls through for a win.

 The Presonus is a system that is better for recording many types of instruments and synths.
 The Focusrite is more straightforward with acoustic and electric instruments.

-This increased sample rate also adds on to the preamps to create a new level of high-frequency.
+This increased sample rate also adds to the preamps to create a new level of high frequency.
 This feature is perfect for any instrument setting.

 When it comes to which USB audio interface has the better sample rate, there’s no question.
 The Focusrite wins by a long shot.